Farhad-Davaripour/DocsGPT/README.md

-# Welcome to the app!
+# Welcome to DocsGPT using Google Colab!

 ## Overview